Sh1pley/blog-site/site/content/post/JavaScript01.md

 ```
 We can include it like so.

 Next step is to use plain ol' JavaScript, no JQuery no lodash.
 Just JavaScript.
-Also I have a goal of writing as much ES6 as possible.. and understanding the changes it brings *especially with **this***.
+Also I have a goal of writing as much ES6 as possible.. and understanding the changes it brings *especially with 'this'*.

 ``` javascript
 window.addEventListener('keydown', (event) => {